ricmclaughlin/ricmclaughlin.github.com/_posts/2016-11-02-aws-solutions-arch-rds.md

 ## Aurora

 MySQL compatible, relational DB that starts with 10Gb and scales in 10Gb increments to 64 Tb and up to 32 vCPUs and 244 Gb of RAM.

+Security is a good thing; must exist in a VPC, AES-256 for data in transit, use KMS keys or other keys to  encrypt storage, snapshots, backup, and replicas.
+If a database is created unencrypted you have to create another database.

 It has amazing HA capabilities with 2 copies in 3 AZ so you get 6 copies of your data and it is self-healing through disk and data block data scanning and errors are fixed.
-You can have up to 15 Aurora read replicas and 5 MySQL read replicas.
+You can have up to 15 Aurora read replicas and up to 5 MySQL read replicas (large affect on the primary because the transaction log is played against the replica)

+There is automatic, continous incremental backups with a point-in-time restore within a second and are stored for 35 days by default.

 ## Oracle on RDS